-One of London’s oldest city farms, Vauxhall City Farm is home to pigs, sheep, alpacas, rabbits, ducks and more.
-The turkey is called Trevor and the donkeys are Bert and Ernie.
+One of London’s oldest city farms, Vauxhall City Farm is home to pigs, sheep, rabbits, ducks and more.
+The turkey is called Trevor and the alpacas are called Ben, Tom & Jerry.

 Fred the golden Guernsey goat will usually jump up at the fence to say hello.
 You can take horse riding lessons here and the shop has an excellent range of pocket-money toys.

 Tip from : Try visiting during the Easter holiday, to take part in all the activities running Tuesday - Friday.

 Known locally as the Camberwell Submarine, this odd looking structure on Akerman Road SW9, isn’t a nautical vessel or a nuclear bunker.